UltimateBoi/website-content/api-chipset.md

 # Overview
 This endpoint is used to get the current/latest documentation for a bluetooth chipset that is in some way related to airpod replicas or has relatives (same family) that are.

 For example, AB1536 is used in replicas, so AB1530 will also be listed in the database.
-We are comstantly updating the database with new chipsets.
+We are constantly updating the database with new chipsets.

 # Methods
 ## `/chipdoc`